erikh2000/sl-spiel/README.md

 ### Exporting a Spiel to a SpielFile.

 ```
-import { Spiel, exportSpielFile } from 'spiel-lib';
+import { Spiel, exportSpielFile } from 'sl-spiel';

 const spiel = new Spiel();
 spiel.createNode('BIFF', Emotion.IRRITATED, 'I've got a lot of things to say.');